aggie-d/SASE_Hack2026/README.md

 For someone unfamiliar with cryptocurrency, understanding what their balance represents matters. **USDT is a stablecoin designed to maintain a value of approximately US$1 per token.** According to its issuer, Tether, USDT is fully backed by reserves that include traditional currency, cash equivalents, and other assets.
 This backing supports its dollar peg.
 [Read Tether’s explanation of USDT and its reserves](https://tether.to/en/faqs/).

-**ladTransfer is designed to offer the familiar experience of a dollar-linked wallet:** users can understand their balance in dollar terms and allocate funds for international purchases.
+**LADTransfer is designed to offer the familiar experience of a dollar-linked wallet:** users can understand their balance in dollar terms and allocate funds for international purchases.
 The underlying balance is held in USDT, however, rather than US dollars in a bank account.

 The experience centers on practical questions: How much am I depositing?
 What will conversion cost?
 How much can I spend?
 Has my payment completed?
 Clear quotes, visible fees, and transaction statuses help users make informed decisions at each step.